 Seabourn Cruise Line

-Seabourn sails three sister ships: Seabourn Odyssey (2009) and Seabourn Quest (2011) accommodate 450 passengers, and Seabourn Sojourn (2010) has room for 462 passengers.
-Two 600-passenger sister ships -- Seabourn Encore and Seabourn Ovation -- are set to debut in 2016 and 2018, respectively.
+Seabourn sails three sister ships: Seabourn Odyssey (launched in 2009; refurbished in 2017), Seabourn Quest (2011; 2016 refurb) and Seabourn Sojourn (2010; 2017 refurb), each accommodating 458 passengers.
+Two 600-passenger sister ships -- Seabourn Encore and Seabourn Ovation -- debuted in 2016 and 2018, respectively.

 Choose Crystal Cruises if you'd like to try a theme cruise.

 Crystal's Wine & Food Festival -- offered on several cruises per year -- is legendary.
-A lineup of wine experts and guest chefs like Matsuhisa Nobu (designer of Crystal's own Silk Road and Sushi Bar), Miami's Michael Schwartz and Britain's Alexis Gauthier (of London's Gauthier Soho House) and Jamie Oliver have been featured guests in the past.
-Special hosted dinners and exclusive menus are offered throughout the voyage, and you'll have the opportunity to attend a cooking demonstration, hands-on cooking class in the galley, or even a trip to a local spice market onshore.
+A lineup of wine experts and guest chefs like Nobu Matsuhisa (designer of Crystal's own Umi Uma and Sushi Bar, which was formerly called Silk Road), Miami's Michael Schwartz, and Britain's Alexis Gauthier (of London's Gauthier Soho House) and Jamie Oliver have been featured guests in the past.
+Special hosted dinners and exclusive menus are offered throughout the voyage, and you'll have the opportunity to attend a cooking demonstration, partake in a hands-on cooking class in the galley, or even a join a trip to a local spice market onshore.

 Choose Seabourn if you're looking for a seven-night voyage.

 Seabourn's weeklong voyages can take you to the Baltic states and Northern Europe, the Greek Isles and Mediterranean as well as the Caribbean.
-(If you want to give Crystal a try but need a shorter sailing, consider its Crystal Esprit yacht that offers seven- and nine-night itineraries in the Seychelles and Adriatic Sea.)
+If you want to give Crystal a try but need a shorter sailing, consider its Crystal Esprit yacht that offers seven-night itineraries in the Caribbean, Mediterranean and Adriatic Sea.